 Today, we went back to the doctor for Hal’s last preventive medical checkup.
 We could have had this done at the same time as the colonoscopy, but didn’t know it.
 So back we go.

-Let me tell you, Hal is sick of all this medical stuff.
-He only did . . . → Read More About Pink ‘n Slippery
+Let me tell you, Hal is sick of . . . → Read More About Pink ‘n Slippery

 HI!
 It’s been a long week, the last of six of constant construction on our house.
 I have finally felt the effects of having 2 or 3 guys around my house all day everyday from 6am till 4:30pm, hammering, singing, scraping, chatting, drilling, painting, etc, etc, etc. They are DEAR, completely sober, unfailingly cheerful, remarkably fastidious.
 All the sounds are happy sounds, sounds, in fact, I begged to hear.
 But I’m weary of not having my house to myself, no privacy and no silence.
 I crave silence.

-. . . → Read More About Speckled Cock
+Despite this . . . → Read More About Futbol Fever!

 Wherever we go, everyone assumes the boys are ticos.
 And wondering why these great looking tico kids are dragging around those dumb old pasty-faced gringos… Pretty amusing.